-Founder and Chief Executive Officer, DLC Management Corporation, Tarrytown, NY, United States
+Founder and Chief Executive Officer, DLC Management Corporation, Elmsford, NY, United States

 Adam Ifshin is CEO of DLC Management Corp., which he co-founded in 1991.
 Through his leadership, DLC has become one of the country’s largest owner-operators of retail shopping centers and among the most active acquirers of centers with value-added potential.
 Ifshin is also founder and president of Delphi Commercial Properties, co-founder and president of DLC Investment Securities Corp., and co-founder of DLC UrbanCore and DLC Development.
 Ifshin is chairman of the ICSC Government Relations Economic Sub-Committee and was chairman of the ICSC National Deal Making.
 He is also an active lobbyist for the shopping center industry and has testified in Congress on behalf of ICSC and The Real Estate Roundtable on the taxation of carried interests.
 Ifshin is a member of the Urban Land Institute and chairman of its Commercial and Retail Development Council.

-SVP Global Real Estate Development & New Business Development, Artizia, New York, NY, United States
+SVP Global Real Estate Development & New Business Development, Artizia, Vancouver, BC, Canada

-I began my career working at a law firm that represented hockey players and invested in mortgages.
-From there I was recruited to work at Canada’s premiere landlord Cadillac Fairview and held several positions in accounting and leasing.
-I started at CF as a retail accountant taking care of 10 Franchise stores and then moved on to leasing several different shopping Centre’s in Ontario.
+Karen began her career working at a law firm that represented hockey players and invested in mortgages.
+From there she was recruited to work at Canada’s premiere landlord Cadillac Fairview and held several positions in accounting and leasing.

-After a tenure of nine years at Cadillac Fairview, I left to join Gap Inc. in 2000 and launched the first Old Navy stores in Canada.
-I spent fourteen years at the Gap in various positions leading several initiatives to improve the real estate portfolio for all their brands and in North America and Europe.
+After a tenure of nine years at Cadillac Fairview, she left to join Gap Inc. in 2000 and launched the first Old Navy stores in Canada.
+Karen spent fourteen years at Gap in various positions, leading several initiatives to improve the real estate portfolio for all of their brands in North America and Europe.

-In 2012, I was named the Senior Vice President, Global Real Estate & Construction for American Eagle.
-I led the launch of the AEO openings in the UK and rebalanced the store portfolio creating greater process and efficiency.
+In 2012, she was named the senior vice president, global real estate & construction for American Eagle.
+Karen led the launch of the AEO openings in the U.K. and rebalanced the store portfolio, creating greater process and efficiency.